March 13, 2023

 Building trust, especially at the very beginning, is the most challenging part.
 Customers have to learn to trust me, Defina, and also to trust SAM GUARD.
 It requires a lot of interpersonal skills, not just technical abilities.
 I’m often helping customers through a real culture change.
 Whenever I show them the real value of SAM GUARD, when there’s a significant finding, it helps them complete that challenge.

 Another challenge is that neither German nor English is my first language.
 I’ve lived in Germany for seven years, but I still struggle to understand sometimes, and to find the right words to communicate with native German and English speakers.

-What should process plants that are considering adopting the AMC know before they jump in?
+What should process plants that are considering adopting the AMS know before they jump in?

 They need to be interested in the tool, or at least have someone at the plant who is interested in SAM GUARD and wants to try something new, instead of having it forced onto them.
 They need to be open to this new concept of running on-site checks for issues and then resolving them, instead of ignoring minor problems until they become major ones.